Presented Thursday, May 19th, 2016

 Audio: Anne: Am I back?
 Okay.
 Sorry.
 I was talking away without being—yeah.
 Without realizing nobody could hear me.
 Yeah, we can look at examples of published dissertations if you want to go into the library website.
 We can show people how to get there.

 Visual: Beth shares her screen and opens the Walden Library homepage.
-As Anne directs her, she clicks on the Search & Find tab at the top left and selects Dissertations from the dropdown menu.
+As Anne directs her, she clicks on the Start Your Research tab at the top left and selects Dissertations from the dropdown menu.
 The Dissertations: Home page opens.
 There is a short sidebar menu with buttons for Walden dissertations, All dissertations, Learn more, Find capstone examples, and Explore research methods.
 Anne discusses this page.

 Audio: So the search and find tab there in the upper left.
 The dissertations options from that dropdown.
 We have two databases, one is for Walden dissertations and one is for a broader community.
 So more than—not all dissertations in the world, but more than just Walden.
 We usually start with Walden dissertations.
 You can search by keyword here.